abdlhaklalouche/timpress/README.md

 For example to enqueue a new script or style just navigate to ```app/Providers/Enqueue.php``` and add content inside ```enqueue_scripts()``` and this last method will be called inside ```register``` method.

-To create a new provider you have to navigate to ```app/Providers``` and make new file and name it as you want the add this content:
+To create a new provider you have to navigate to ```app/Providers``` and make new file and name it as you want and add this content:

 ```php
 <?php